nikitaapraj/weather-api/weather-api-docs/points.md

 ## Overview

 Use this request to get forecast for a location.
-The request returns URLs for three types of forecast:
+The request returns URLs for two types of forecast:
 1. Weekly Forecast
 2. Hourly forecast
-3.

 ## Example
 ### Request